Most people do not know what models are sitting on their machines.

 Scans run locally.
 File paths and filenames are not sent.

 By default, Trustfall Lite sends artifact SHA-256 hashes to the verification API for lookup.
-The API endpoint is api.attest.fallrisk.ai/v1/, which redacts hashes from access logs at the web tier.
+Hashes are redacted from access logs at the web tier.
 The application tier records aggregate counters only.
-Details are in the API documentation.
+Endpoint reference and request shapes are in the API documentation.

 If you prefer no network at all, run Trustfall Lite with --local-only against a downloaded copy of registry.json.
 In local-only mode no hashes leave the machine.